 Risk Implication Mitigating Actions Plant failure A range of events, including natural disaster, fire, explosion and other force majeure related events, may result in the failure of one of our plants.
 Our plants include feed mills, primary processing plants, and further processing plants and hatcheries.
 We have a rolling program of regular site inspections of a plant's pressure vessels, boiler, gas supply and fire detection and response.
 Ingham's would address any loss of plant using its business continuity plans, disaster recovery and network planning.
 This would mean that spare capacity is identified at a group level to accommodate the loss of the largest site.
 Customer relationships A sizeable loss of demand, or a missed opportunity to increase our demand, from one of our largest customers could have a significant financial consequence for Ingham's.
 We focus on delivering to customer expectations.
 We extend supply contracts to key customer to both mitigate the risk of loss of business and allow for effective network planning.
 Ingham's has a centralised customer complaints management process and network-wide tracking and remediation of outcomes arising from customer audits.
 Quality assurance teams undertake comprehensive quality assurance testing of products prior to customer approvals.
 Information asset failure and cyber Information assets may fail, including as a result of a cyber attack, resulting in the inability to operate and support critical business processes.
 We have a range of IT and IT security control within an overarching IT risk management framework.
 We regularly test our disaster recovery plans and have rolled out a cyber awareness program during the reporting period.
-We have a forward-looking strategy to refree legacy information assets.
+We have a forward-looking strategy to refre legacy information assets.
 Legal, regulatory and governance Our operations are subject to a range of legal and regulatory matters including work health and safety, food safety, consumer protection, competition and the environment.
 We have a range of policies, procedures and plans to help us manage our legal and regulatory compliance.
-Our Code of Conduct sets out the guiding principles for 'doing the right thing' and living up to our Principles of 'open, honest and regulatory bodies on policy, regulatory compliance and impacts to the regulatory and claims, with our response correlated to collaborative'.
+Our Code of Conduct sets out the guiding principles for 'doing the right thing' and livir up to our Principles of 'open, honest and collaborative'.
+We evaluate and respond to legal proceeding and claims, with our response correlated to the potential risk exposure.
+We monitor and engage with government a regulatory bodies on policy, regulatory compliance and impacts to the regulatory environment.